9 Steps To Growing Cantaloupe In Containers

 Step 7: Pollination Needed By Hand

 Pollination takes place with the help of bees on a farm or in a field.
-However, if you want to cultivate cantaloupes in a container on your balcony or terrace, you’ll have to practically take matters into your own hands!
+However, if you want to cultivate cantaloupes in a container on your balcony or terrace, you’ll have to take matters into your own hands practically!
 Are you unsure of how to proceed?

 The male blooms have tiny golden pollens in the center, which you may see if you look closely.
 These must be transferred to the bud of the female flower.
 After a few hours, you’ll notice that the female flower’s petals have closed and the bud has been covered.
 The mission has been completed!
 In a few days, it will begin to produce a cantaloupe fruit.

 Step 8: Harvesting